kontainapp/km/docs/vms_packer_in_ci_and_more.md

 ## Background

 Kontain process and CI is build around docker images (buildenv/testenv/runenv) and generally running tests on Kubernetes.
-Threre were multiple reasons for that, mainly the original focus on kubernetes and desire to have it integrated from get go.
+There were multiple reasons for that, mainly the original focus on Kubernetes and desire to have it integrated from get go.

 With time, we had to add multiple VM-based test - e.g. KRUN and AWS/KKM.
 We also started to package release as VM (AMI and Vagrant Box).
 It created complicated and fragile `az` and `aws` CLI based scripts, which organically started to move to using Hashicorp Vagrant and Package tools to manage all VM-related operations.

-The process of converting all VM-related ops to packer/vagrant is multistaged.
-This document summarises a few discussions and a status of related code...c The discussions are as follows:
+The process of converting all VM-related ops to packer/vagrant is multi-staged.
+This document covers a few discussions and a status of related code...c The discussions are as follows:

 * CI - coverage, packer usage
 * milestones for KM/KKM conversion
 * Base VM images, file location

+## A note about Quotas on Azure

+Before going further, it is important to understand that every test run uses VMs from Azure and AWS.
+We usually use VMs with 4vCPU (defined in packer config files).
+That means that parallel run of multiple PRs can exceed Kontain account quota (currently increased to 48 vCPU at a time - we can set it higher) and the CI will fail with "Deployment failure" message from Azure.

+This is not specific for this PR, I simply stepped into this while doing accidental series of pushes and triggering a dozen or so CIs in flight

 ## Make and CI for testing - support for packer